zheyuanyang97/zheyuan-yang.github.io/_pages/cv.md

 * BEng in Information Engineering (First Hon.),The Chinese University of Hong Kong, 2019 (Major GPA: 3.97/4.0)
 * Exchange student in ECE, University of Illinois at Urbana-Champaign, Jan to May 2018 (Term GPA: 3.84/4.0)

-Honors and Awards
+Honours and Awards
 ======
-* Postgraduate Studentship at CUHK, 2019-2023
+* Postgraduate Studentship at CUHK (~18,000 HKD per month), 2019-2023
-* The Charles Kao Top Performance Awards (for the highest GPA in the major of studies), 2019
+* The Charles Kao Top Performance Awards (for the highest GPA in the major of studies, 10,000 HKD), 2019
-* Final Year Project Awards, 2019
+* Final Year Project Awards (10,000 HKD), 2019
 * Dean's List (for top 10% performance in each academic year), 2016-2019
-* Reaching Out Award (for exchange), 2017-2018
+* Reaching Out Award + Yasumoto International Exchange Scholarships (for exchange, 10,000+15,000 HKD), 2017-2018
-* Honors at Entrance with Admission Scholarships at CUHK, 2015-2019
+* Honours at Entrance with Admission Scholarships at CUHK (120,000 HKD per year), 2015-2019
 * Rank Top 100 in National College Entrance Examnation in Sichuan Province, 2015

 Scholarships from United College (UC), CUHK